arethasamuel/BerkeleyMachineLearning/README.md

 While frequent coffee house visits (more than 3 times a month) correlate with higher acceptance, the age factor also affects the acceptance rate.

-In other words, youth, regardless of how often they visit coffee houses, is a one predictor of coupon acceptance, followed by occupation (building & grounds cleaning maintenance and students and healthcare workers, and Transportation) are among the top 5 professions to use the coffee coupons.
+In other words, youth, regardless of how often they visit coffee houses, age is one predictor of coupon acceptance, followed by occupation.
+Building & Grounds cleaning maintenance, Students, Healthcare workers, and Transportation are among the top 5 professions to use the coffee coupons.

 Age Influence: Students, who typically fall into younger age groups, may have lifestyles that align with higher coffee consumption.
 This likely contributes to younger drivers being more inclined to accept coffee coupons.

 Occupation Influence: Occupations that demand higher levels of alertness or long working hours—such as healthcare workers, drivers, or those in technical roles—could naturally correlate with a higher acceptance rate for coffee coupons.
-These individuals may view coffee as a necessity to stay focused and energized, making them more responsive to such promotions.
+These individuals may view coffee as a necessity to stay focused and energized.